qlados/maps/README.md

 This repositories contains various maps that I, qlados (also known as Valky), made for PGM.

-More generally every map in this repository should work with the Minecraft 1.8 PGM Plugin.
+Generally every map in this repository should work with the Minecraft 1.8 PGM Plugin.
 For more information on PGM check https://pgm.dev/.

-If you encounter any bugs using these maps create an issue.
+If you encounter any bugs using these maps, please create an issue.

 Cheers.